Cerlancism/CSC1003-1004/CSC1003-LinearRegression/README.md

 Terminal can be tweaked to display smaller font size and more character buffers.
 On Windows PowserShell, set screen width buffer to 1000 and font size of 5, then maximise window.

-Run the regression with options (type carefull as the font size is very small to see):
+Run the regression with options (type carefully as the font size is very small to see):
 > `./regression -r 200 -c 900`

 Expected output